Insurance

 Insurance only makes sense for card counters with a high true count.
 When the deck is rich in 10-value cards (true count of +3 or higher in Hi-Lo), the probability of a dealer 10-value hole card rises above 33.3%, flipping insurance to positive expected value.

 Without an active card count, the deck composition is unknown to you.
-The default assumption is a normal mix, which makes insurance a 7.5% loser.
+The default assumption is a normal mix, which makes insurance roughly a 7.4% loser on a 6-deck table (the edge varies by deck count).

 The simple rule